ch3p4ll3/rpi-seism-reader/README.md

 ### Settings handshake

-On boot the firmware calls `getSettings()` which blocks until a `SettingsPacket` is received from the Pi.
+On boot the firmware calls `getSettings()` which blocks until a valid `SettingsPacket` is received from the Pi.

 | Offset | Field | Type | Description |
 |--------|-------|------|-------------|